Tracking black hole kicks from gravitational wave observations

-\paragraph*{\textbf{Acknowledgements}} It our pleasure to thank Xisco Jimenez Forteza, Sebastian Khan and Tamara Bogdanovic for useful discussions and Katerina Chatziioannou for comments on the manuscript.
+\paragraph*{\textbf{Acknowledgements}} It is our pleasure to thank Xisco Jimenez Forteza, Sebastian Khan and Tamara Bogdanovic for useful discussions.
+Also, we thank Katerina Chatziioannou and Ricardo Martinez-Garcia for comments on the manuscript.
 JCB, JAC, PL and DS gratefully acknowledge support from the NSF grants 1505824, 1505524, 1550461, XSEDE TG-PHY120016.
 This research was also supported in part through research cyberinfrastructure resources and services provided by the Partnership for an Advanced Computing Environment (PACE) at the Georgia Institute of Technology~\cite{PACE}.
 This document has LIGO DCC number P1800179.